WHAT TO DO IN VALENCIA – PLACES TO VISIT AND THINGS TO DO

 It is part of a huge complex with various bright and futuristic buildings in the City of Arts and Sciences.
 For an entrance fee, you can visit the planetarium, a museum, an IMAX cinema, and an aquarium in the area.

 On a sunny day, this looks absolutely beautiful.
 Sun, water, and the bright, light buildings make this place unique.
-The futuristic architecture does not actually go with the rest of the city’s design, however, it is one of the best places to visit in Valencia.
+The futuristic architecture does not actually go with the rest of the city’s design, however, it is interesting to see.

 The Terrara Umbracle is also great to walk through.
 Make sure to also walk the upper area, as there are some beautiful places there, too.